ricknyss/student-performance-prediction-ml/README.md

 - Data analysis using Pandas
 - Machine learning model using Linear Regression
 - Model evaluation using Mean Absolute Error
-- Visualization of predicted vs actual scores
+- Visualization of predicted vs actual scoressss

 ## Dataset
 The dataset includes the following features: